catalyst-cloud/catalystcloud-docs/source/tutorials/ansible-openstack-dynamic-inventory.rst

 Ansible supports replacing the standard inventory file with a dynamic inventory script.
-Do this only if you wish the default Ansible inventory on your system to be dynamically populated from your Catalyst Cloud project.
+Do this only if you wish the default Ansible inventory on your system to be dynamically populated from your Sky TV project.

 .. code-block:: bash